LHZZQ/Prek/README.md

 | **Final Release** | Full functionality and optimizations; ready for production. | 30/04/2026   | Pending  |

 ## Features
-### Feature 1: Help users identify and reflect on things they're grateful for
+### Purpose: Help users identify and reflect on things they're grateful for
 #### User Interface
 - **Prompt**: *"What are you grateful for today?"*
-- **Input**: Multi-line text area (3 rows) with optional **voice input**
+- **Input**: Multi-line text area
-- **Suggestion**: Up to 3 entries recommended (optional)
+- **Suggestion**: Up to 3 entries recommended
 - **Examples**:
   - "Grateful for the community at the library"
   - "Thankful for my morning coffee ritual"

 #### User Functionality
-- Add gratitude entries (text or voice)
+- Add gratitude entries
-- View all past entries with timestamps
+- View all past entries
 - Share individual reflections
-- Delete entries if needed
 - Navigate to the next section when ready

-### Feature 2: Allow users to make requests to "God or the Universe" based on their beliefs
-#### User Interface
-- Prompt: "What would you like to request from God or the Universe?"
-- Title: "Requests of God or the Universe: You Choose!"
-- Description: "Make requests to whatever you believe in"

-### User Functionality
-- Write personal requests/prayers/intentions
-- Review past requests to see what manifested
-- Share universal intentions for collective good
-- Track personal spiritual/intention practice

 ## Basic Flow
 - Open the Prek App